-It would be lovely to think we can casually stroll around our nearest market, selecting beautiful produce like they do on those TV shows, but in the world I live in, that doesn’t happen very often.
+It would be lovely to think we can casually stroll around our nearest market, selecting beautiful produce (like they do on those TV shows), but that’s not my world.

 The reality is we are busy and shopping for food is just another job on our “to do” list.
-Unfortunately this may not be good for our short or long term health.
-So, here’s what I do.
+Unfortunately this may not be good for your short or long term health.
+So, here’s what I have learnt to do.

 - Set aside 10-15 minutes each week to do a meal plan.
 That’s all the time you need to think about breakfasts, lunches, dinners and snacks.
 If you want to study recipe books it might take a bit longer but otherwise 10 minutes should do it.
-You might think you don’t have time to do that but it will be worth it.
-Think about how much time it will save you during the week not having to think about every meal with the same old “what will we have for dinner tonight?” problem.
+It’s really worth it.
+Think about the time it will save you during the week not having to think about every meal with the same old “what will we have for dinner tonight?” problem.
 Doing this also increases your likelihood of having balance and variety in your meals, therefore your nutrition improves!
 If you’re an omnivore, aim to get some vegetarian meals in there along with some seafood to balance out your meat.
 If you are a vegetarian it’s even more important that you plan your meals to ensure you are getting all the vital nutrients you need.

 - Always make a shopping list.
-It avoids the need to wander around the supermarket therefore saving time and reducing the chances of being tempted by foods you probably don’t need and which are probably not the healthiest choices.
-(It’s in my nature to organise my list by aisle which saves even more time…but maybe that’s just me).
+It avoids the need to wander around the supermarket therefore saves time and reducing the chance of being tempted by foods you probably don’t need or want.
+(It’s in my nature to organise my list by aisle/category which saves even more time…but maybe that’s just me).

 - Stick to the outside aisles of the supermarket.
 This is usually where the fruit, vegetables, meat, fish and other fresh food are kept.
 These are the items which hopefully constitute the bulk of your basket.
 If you are lucky you can do a whole shop without venturing into those centre aisles full of processed “foods”.